Geriatric (Elderly) Patients-Changes In Teeth And Supporting Tissue

 Other factors can cause additional dental problems and affecting dentistry for seniors

-Screenings by your dentist for early changes in the oral tissues can help detect cancer at a stage where it can be more successfully treated.
+Screenings at Sunnyvale Dental Care Clinic for early changes in the oral tissue can help detect cancer at a stage where it can be more successfully treated.

 The incidence of oral cancer appears to increase with age.
 About 3 percent of all cancers detected are found in the jaws, lips, tongue and palate (roof of the mouth).
 The effect of oral cancers and their treatment can be devastating.
 Surgical treatment often results in loss of a portion or all of the jaws, tongue or palate.
 Facial disfigurement and serious impairment of chewing ability accompanies treatment of more extensive cancers.